2018 1000Bulbs.com 500: Background

 Talladega Superspeedway, the track where the race was held.

-Talladega Superspeedway, originally known as Alabama International Motor Superspeedway (AIMS), is a motorsports complex located north of Talladega, Alabama.
-It is located on the former Anniston Air Force Base in the small city of Lincoln.
-The track is a tri-oval and was constructed in the 1960s by the International Speedway Corporation, a business controlled by the France family.
+Talladega Superspeedway, originally known as Alabama International Motor Superspeedway (AIMS), is a motorsports complex located in Lincoln, Alabama.
+The track is a tri-oval and was constructed in the 1960s by the International Speedway Corporation.
 Talladega is most known for its steep banking and the unique location of the start/finish line that's located just past the exit to pit road.
-The track currently hosts the NASCAR series such as the Monster Energy NASCAR Cup Series, Xfinity Series and the Camping World Truck Series.
-Talladega is the longest NASCAR oval with a length of 2.66 mi tri-oval like the Daytona International Speedway, which also is a 2.5 mi tri-oval.
+Talladega is the longest NASCAR oval with a length of 2.66 mi for its tri-oval, slightly longer than the Daytona International Speedway, which is a 2.5 mi tri-oval.